gabrielfs7/udemy-docker-mastery/README.md

 > Build, compose, deploy, and manage Docker containers from development to DevOps based Swarm clusters

-This repo is for use in my Udemy Course https://www.bretfisher.com/dockermastery
+This repo was used in my Udemy Course https://www.bretfisher.com/dockermastery, so it is just for testing and learning Docker.

-Feel free to create issues or PRs if you find a problem.

 # Gloassary:

 ### Image

 - Is the application I want to run.
 I.e. image of `nginx` web server.
 - Is the application `binaries` and` dependencies` for your app and `metadata` on "how to" run it.
 - We can store our images as `registry` on Docker Hub (hub.docker.com)
 - Official: It is an **ordered collection of root fliesystem changes** and the corresponding **execution parameters** to run within a `container` runtime.
-- There ir **NO kernel**, **NO kernel modules**, the host (your OS or a Docker-Machine) provider the kernel.
+- There is **NO kernel**, **NO kernel modules**, the host (your OS or a Docker-Machine) provider the kernel.

 ### Container

 - Is an instance of the image running as a `process`.
 - We can have many containers of `same` image running.
+- We can publish (allow) ports to be accessed in a container.

+### Swarm

+- It is a native Docker tool for containers and services Orchestration.

 # How to?